adambaranec/pulchra/docs.md

 - screen rgb(**red**,**green**,**blue**) - RGB (all numbers range from 0 - 1)
 - screen **name of color** - color from English name of the color
 - screen noise(**name of color**,**name of color**) - procedural texture made with Simplex noise used as the background photo
-- screen tex("*insert URL here*") - whatever image from the Internet as the background photo
+- screen tex("*insert URL here*") - whatever image/video from the Internet as the background texture

 Examples:
 ```